-As part of our experimental analysis, we performed cross-validation (CV) for both CNN and DNN models.
-The CV was conducted by randomly selecting the training and validation dataset using the same 80%/20% split ration between training and validation datasets.
-This process was repeated five times, and the mean was extracted after removing the best and worst outliers (Wilcox, Granger, and Clark 2013; Marcot and Hanea 2021).
+As part of our experimental analysis, we performed cross-validation (CV) for both the CNN and DNN models.
+The CV was conducted by randomly selecting the training and validation dataset using the same 80/20 split between the training and validation datasets.
+This process was repeated five times, and the mean was extracted after removing the best and worst outliers [50, 83].

-Table 3.
+Table 4.
 Cross-validation results summary.